ominiverdi/raster-calc/README.md

 ## Acknowledgments

-Special thanks to GrayShade for contributions and optimizations.
+Special thanks to [GrayShade/lnicola](https://github.com/lnicola) for contributions and optimizations.

 ## License